BitcoinDesign/Guide/guide/miniscript-wallet-simple.md

 ### Use case

-Our users create a 2-of-3 multi-key wallet for savings.
+Our users, Bob and Alice, want to create a 2-of-3 multi-key wallet for theirsavings.
+Bob will hold two keys and his wife, Alice, will hold one key.
 More specifically, the final wallet will contain the following combination of key sets:

 1. By default, two out of three keys are required to create a transaction.
 2. The wallet automatically lowers the amount of signatures needed, if Bob did not spend from the wallet for 6 months.